OpenBSD

 boots, you will find a navigation text whereby you press SPACE to read

 the introduction text up to the end.
-Refer to the image below.
+See the picture below.

 The QuickStart Way